Immersive theater: RATS Theatre, Sweden

-Third Rail Projects is a multi-disciplinary American performing arts company that has created site-specific work, immersive theater and experiential performances since 2005.
-Among more than 50 productions and projects, Third Rail Project's long-running show Then She Fell ran for 4,444 performances in New York City from 2012 until March 2020, when performances were suspended due to the COVID-19 pandemic.

 A Midnight Visit

 A Midnight Visit is an Australian interactive and immersive indoor theatrical experience based upon the works of Edgar Allan Poe, created by Broad Encounters Productions.
 Conceived and designed as a ‘choose-your-own-journey’, guests are invited to let their curiosity lead the way as they travel through a multi-room dreamscape filled with otherworldly characters and exquisite scenes.

 David Byrne and Mala Goankar collaborations

 In 2016, Mala Gaonkar and David Byrne created "Neurosociety", in which participants are guided through a series of experiences created in collaboration with working neuroscience labs.
 In 2022, they co-created "Theater of the Mind", loosely based on Byrne's life.
 The 75-minute production is led by various guides, all named "David Byrne", who take audiences through a journey of seven rooms, each one representing a stage of the artist's life.

 PlayOn!

 The Creative Europe programme of the European Commission's Culture segment co-sponsors the PlayOn! cooperative project.
 The project consists of nine theatres and eight universities working cooperatively "to understand, explore and apply immersive technology with storytelling to create new models of performance", during 2019 to 2023.